ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 extension, HPKE decryption will fail due to mismatched AAD.

 If the task ID has not been seen before, leader should read and decode report's `extension_data` with the `TaskConfig` schema.
-If the decode failed, it MUST abort the upload protocol and alert the client with error "unrecognizedMessage".
+If the decoding failed, it MUST abort the upload protocol and alert the client with error "unrecognizedMessage".

 If the decode succeeds, leader should create a new task using the task ID from the decoded report, and save task configuration with the newly created task.
-In particular, leader should pass `vdaf_data` to the VDAF initialiser, based on `vdaf_type` in `TaskConfig`.
+In particular, leader should deserialize `vdaf_data` corresponding to `vdaf_type`, and pass the relevant parameters to the VDAF initializer.
 At this point, the task provision step has completed, and leader should continue to the rest of upload flow.

 Leader MAY return error to the client if task creation failed.